georgebonnr/cruiser/README.md

 cruiser
 =======

 (Smaller than a battleship.)
 A one row version of the classic game.
-Learning exercise.
+Simple learning exercise.